backdrop-contrib/content_moderation/README.txt

 ----
 1.1.1  Arbitrary publishing states

-In Drupal, nodes may be either unpublished or published.
+In Backdrop, nodes may be either unpublished or published.
 In typical configurations, unpublished nodes are accessible only to the user who created the node and to users with administrative privileges; published nodes are visible to any visitor.
 For simple workflows, this allows authors and editors to